ministryofjustice/security-guidance/docs/privileged-user-guide.md

 This guide outlines the security procedures and advice that privileged users should follow when accessing the Ministry of Justice \(MoJ\) IT systems in a safe and secure manner.
 Privileged users are those who have elevated levels of system access in order to manage IT system components to meet MoJ IT service requirements.
 Privileged users might, for example, install software, configure and upgrade IT systems, input into the Service Management Tool for the systems they manage, and run day-to-day operations to satisfy continuity of service, recovery, security, and performance needs.
 This includes privileged users who manage Slack or Github repositories, users who have administrative access on their laptops, and users who setup and maintain platforms hosted in the Cloud.

 Specific responsibilities of individual privileged users are likely to vary depending on the systems they manage.
-The system's Information Risk Assessment Report \([IRAR](https://docs.google.com/document/d/1MeJJtfHpwR1XM_okk3Pi4gW0bpcnLDdt5OXwddB7-Bk/edit?ts=5e25c004)\) documents the security controls, some of which the system's privileged users will run.
+The system's Information Risk Assessment Report documents the security controls \([MoJ Information Assurance Framework Process](https://docs.google.com/document/d/1vQOlnD1Xixlw20p7OuO8nleV8qt0BfvVWvXkPQurZ3A/edit?usp=sharing)\).
+The [IRAR](https://docs.google.com/document/d/1MeJJtfHpwR1XM_okk3Pi4gW0bpcnLDdt5OXwddB7-Bk/edit?ts=5e25c004) should be completed as part of this process.
 For a comprehensive list of individual responsibilities, privileged users should refer to the system specific documentation.

 This page is the first in a series of guides for privileged users within the MoJ; see related guides below.